viet34tqc/next13-airbnb-clone/README.md

 - Authentication using Next Auth.
 User can register via Google, Facebook or create their new user
 - Logged-in user can submit their listings
 - Logged-in user can add listings to their favorites
+- Logged-in user can make reservation for a listing